project-ai101/ai-hpc-with-cuda/nccl/mpi_overview.md

 can be retrieved by MPI_Comm_group.
 However, for a group, there may not be a MPI communicator associated with it.
 If so, it has to explicitly create one via MPI_Comm_create_group.

+This is [an example](./mpi_group_example.cpp) to demonstrate above discussion about the group concept.

 ### Connector and Acceptor